 The Bottom Line

 AI project failure isn't inevitable.
-It's the predictable result of a predictable pattern: implementing technology you don't understand to solve problems you haven't clearly defined, without the governance structures to manage risk.
+It's the predictable result of a predictable pattern, implementing technology you don't understand to solve problems you haven't clearly defined, without the infrastructure or governance to support it.

 The organizations succeeding with AI aren't necessarily the ones with the biggest budgets or the most sophisticated technology.
 They're the ones who took time to build genuine understanding before writing the first check.